By day I teach entrepreneurs how to quickly create new things that solve important problems with The Determined.

-I’m a certified Kundalini Yoga and Meditation instructor, as well as a software design instructor and entrepreneur in San Francisco.
+I’m also a certified Kundalini Yoga and Meditation instructor in San Francisco.

-It’s also the place where I share the details of my own personal growth experiments.
-Stuff like building a meditation practice, time management and productivity tools, authors and mentors I’ve discovered, song lyrics (I love song lyrics), and more.
+Pathless is where I share the details of my own personal growth experiments.
+Stuff like building a meditation practice, healing adrenal fatigue and chronic illness, time management and productivity tools, authors and mentors I’ve discovered, and more.

 Pathless.co comes from the quote “Truth is a pathless land” by Jiddu Krishnamurti: “I maintain that Truth is a pathless land, and you cannot approach it by any path whatsoever, by any religion, by any sect.”